Top Navalny associates detained ahead of protests

 In response to the news about Navalny’s health, his team called for more nationwide protests on Wednesday, the same day that Russian President Vladimir Putin is scheduled to deliver his annual state of the nation address.

-According to a website dedicated to the protests, demonstrations were being planned in 165 Russian cities as of Wednesday morning.
+According to a website dedicated to the protests, demonstrations were planned in 165 Russian cities as of Wednesday morning.

+Russian authorities, meanwhile, escalated their crackdown on Navalny’s allies and supporters.
+The Moscow prosecutor’s office asking a court to brand Navalny’s Foundation for Fighting Corruption and his network of regional offices as extremist organizations.
+Human rights activists say such a move would paralyze the activities of the groups and expose their members and donors to prison sentences of up to 10 years.